Entrepreneurship Mentorship Program

 - You would like to invite an entrepreneur to speak to a student club event.

 Interested?
 Fill out The Student Mentor Request Form.
-The Center for Entrepreneurial Studies will contact you shortly and connect you with a mentor.
+The Center of Innovation and Entrepreneurship will contact you shortly and connect you with a mentor.
 Mentors are matched based on the mentor’s expertise and the type of guidance or assistance you are seeking.

 Become a Mentor: Mentors are mostly selected from the New Jersey-New York Metro area and are largely SHU alumni or friends of the university.
 Mentors are encouraged to hold one face-to-face meetings with students on the South Orange campus.
 The following areas represent the types of support that mentors provide: •